mhtb32/TeX-Project-Template/README.md

 ## Contribution

-Your contribution is so appreciated to make this a better LaTeX template!
+Your contribution is welcomed to make this a better LaTeX template!
 Just Fork the repo, make required changes and make a pull request when you're done.

 ## Suggestion